SAFE FROM THE START ACT [H.R. 571]

-- Update objectives for the Initiative, including aims related to protection and empowerment of women and girls in emergencies, and broad partnerships to improve and scale up capacity; and
+- Update the objectives of Safe from the Start, including goals related to protection and empowerment of women and girls in emergencies, and broad partnerships to improve and scale-up NGO and local capacity;

-- Establish a Congressional reporting requirement to ensure accountability towards the objectives and goals of the Safe from the Start Initiative.
+- Establish a Congressional reporting requirement to ensure accountability towards the goals and objectives of the Safe from the Start initiative; and